Attorney General Becerra Secures Appellate Court Victory in Lawsuit Challenging Trump Administration Public Charge Rule

 Attorney General Becerra has fought against the Trump Administration’s public charge rule every step of the way.
 In 2018, Attorney General Becerra urged the Trump Administration to withdraw its initial public charge proposal.
 In 2019, Attorney General Becerra detailed how the final rule would negatively impact California’s public health, social services, housing, educational programs, and economy.
 Shortly afterward, he filed a lawsuit challenging the chilling effects of the rule.
 As COVID-19 began to sweep through the country, Attorney General Becerra called on the Trump Administration to halt implementation of the public charge rule to help combat the spread of the ongoing pandemic.

-Attorney General Becerra is joined in the case by the attorneys general of the Maine, Oregon, Pennsylvania, and the District of Columbia.
+Attorney General Becerra is joined in the case by the attorneys general of Maine, Oregon, Pennsylvania, and the District of Columbia.

 A copy of the decision is available here.